tbang618/CC24/RustNotes/Rustlings4.md

 In the first step, we are defining a function that capitalizes the first letter of a *string slice* (`&str`).
 Note that string slices have their own method of creating an iterator from their characters: `.chars()`.
 This acts similar to `.iter()`, in that the original iterable is not mutated.
 To collect the iterator back into a string slice, we use the method `.as_str()`.
 Remember that the method `.to_uppercase()` works on a string slice and returns a string slice.

-In the second step, the function parameter will be of a `slice` type to `&str` elements.
+In the second step, the function parameter will be of a `slice` type of `&str` elements.
 The `.iter()` method works to create an iterator.
 In this step, we introduce *for-loops over iterators*.
 While we can make a regular for-loop that tests if the next item is `None`, Rust provides a syntax to iterate over an iterator:
 ```Rust
 for item in iterable.iter() {
 	println!("{item}");